Kailexi/Maze_Solver/README.md

 ## Project Overview

-This project dives deep into game algorithms, bringing together:

-- **Procedural Maze Generation:** Create complex labyrinths dynamically every run.
-- **A* Pathfinding Algorithm:** Enable NPCs to find the *optimal* path through the maze.
-- **Unreal Engine Visualization:** See your maze and NPCs come to life in 3D, with debug tools to track pathfinding decisions in real-time.
--
+This project is an overbiew of stuff learned, thorough semester 4 and brings some knowledge of algorithms and Unreal Engine together.

 ---

 ## Getting Started

 ### Prerequisites

-- Unreal Engine 5.x (recommended latest stable release)
+ Unreal Engine 5.x (recommended latest stable release)
-- Visual Studio 2019/2022 with C++ development tools installed
+ Visual Studio 2019/2022 with C++ development tools installed
-- Git for version control
+ Git for version control

 ### Quick Setup